shishirbs23/firebase_chat_app/README.md

 # Firebase Chat App

 This Flutter project is a simple chat application featuring user authentication (login with email and password), user session management, room joining, real-time chat functionality, and push notifications.
-We used `go_router` for navigation, `flutter_riverpod` for state management, `intl` for internationalization, and `flutter_hooks` for reactive programming.
+We used `go_router` for navigation, `flutter_riverpod` for state management, and `flutter_hooks` for reactive programming.

 ## Getting Started